Lynn Root – Selected Talks

 What makes a good API for a library?
 Or more importantly, what makes it bad?
+This talk discusses the principles of what goes into user-centered design, and how best to apply those principles when writing a Python library for fellow developers.

 Implementing an API is an art.
 It’s the connection between the user and the library itself.
 How can we optimize that connection to make the experience more pleasing?
 What makes a user reach for one library over another?
 What goes into an ergonomic API?